 Previous to this, Jen completed her PhD in Communications in 2014, which focused on public engagement in complex science issues.
 Her thesis investigated Canadian perceptions of climate change in a global public consultation project involving more than 4000 citizens across 38 countries.
 Alongside her PhD, Jen taught undergraduate classes in Science and Society, and consulted on a variety of issues, including genomics, xenotransplantation, and water policy.

 Jen currently sits on the Board of the Calgary Buddhist Temple (on 1 Ave in Bridgeland), overseeing the Dharma School classes for the kids.
 She is also co-coaching a Bridgeland soccer team this season (Go Bears!).

-Jen is keen to join the BRCA as Secretary so she can use her writing, planning and organizing skills to support thoughtful and creative development in our community.
+Jen joined the BRCA as Secretary in 2017 and uses her writing, planning and organizing skills to support thoughtful and creative development in our community.